11 Essentials for Your Rental Home Binder

 - Pool and lawn service

-If you require your tenants to patch nail holes and repaint, then leave them your exact instructions and the products and matching paint you want them to use.
+If you require your tenants to patch nail holes and repaint, then leave them your exact instructions, along with the products and matching paint you want them to use.

 - Suggested drywall patch/filler products